 - Multipurpose Tongue: Mr. Tortoise-Snap possess a long tongue with which he can grab objects.
 It's coated in sticky saliva and strong enough to uproot a full-grown tree before bringing it to the ravenous beast's beak.

-- Mundane Object Amazement: Luna has always wanted to send a postcard at the post office but has never been able to do so before due to her duties at night.
+- Mundane Object Amazement: Luna has always wanted to send a postcard at the post office and get her face painted but has never been able to do so before due to her duties at night.

 - Plot-Mandated Friendship Failure: At the end of the episode's second act, Celestia and Luna get on each other's nerves so badly that they start yelling at each other.
 They decide to go on their own vacations, but each of them eventually begins to miss her sister.